GoTab-Inc/Docucache/README.md

 1. Docusystem handles caching and management of documents from a central source in your application.
 2. Docusystem handles eventual syncing of resources.
 Docusystem can keep track of changes to documents locally and trigger actions that you've pre-defined as well as receive updates from external sources (server or peers) and update the local state to match.

 Docusystem borrows ideas from great works such as apollo/client, pouchdb, trpc, graphql etc., but tries hard not to enforce a specific framework or technology in particular.
-Instad Docusystem seeks to provide more-or-less drop-in enhancements to your existing stack.
+Instad Docusystem seeks to provide more-or-less drop-in enhancements to an existing stack.

 ## Tools

 - Doculord - Create atomic re-actions to document changes, efficiently handling optimistic updates, retries, and rollbacks.

 - Docucache - Cache and modify documents that come back from any source.
-This can be configured to serve as a source of truth and mutations for Doculord, automatically updating your documents when values in the cache are changed.
+This can be configured to serve as a source of truth and mutations for Doculord, automatically updating your documents when values in the cache are changed, or it can be used standalone in projects as a store.

 - Documerge (WIP) - This is Docucache combined with Automerge 2.
 A powerful combination useful for creating realtime collaboration in a peer-to-peer fashion as opposed to centralized, allowing for offline collaboration between multiple devices.
 Uses Conflict-Free Replicated Data Types (CRDT) to ensure that the state of two caches are _eventually_ synchronized.

-- Doculine (panned) - Detect (or manually set) when network connection is offline and create handlers for offline requests.
+- Doculine (WIP) - Detect (or manually set) when network connection is offline and create handlers for offline requests.

 - Docuworker (planned) - Perform network requests in a service worker so that they don't get cancelled by a user switching between pages

 ## Development

-Doculord is developed as a typescript library using Bun for workspace and package management.
+Doculord is developed as a typescript library using Bun for workspace package management and

 First [install bun](https://bun.sh/docs/installation).